nobodyisnobody/docs/modern.templates.for.shellcoding/README.md

-# Modern templates for Modern Shellcoding
+# Modern templates for Shellcoding

 ## The (not so) boring introduction